pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-block-or-clause-python3-switch
 -----------------------------------------
 Send block-or-clause at point to Python3 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-block-or-clause-python3-noswitch
 -------------------------------------------
 Send block-or-clause at point to Python3 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-block-or-clause-python3-dedicated
 --------------------------------------------
-Send block-or-clause at point to Python3 interpreter.
+Send block-or-clause at point to Python3unique interpreter.

 py-execute-block-or-clause-python3-dedicated-switch
 ---------------------------------------------------
-Send block-or-clause at point to Python3 interpreter.
+Send block-or-clause at point to Python3 unique interpreter and switch to result.

 py-execute-block-or-clause-python2
 ----------------------------------